osm1n/100-days-of-JS/JS1/log.md

 Thoughts: Understood Closure after practising with a few examples.
 The exercises are confusing since there is no more step by step explanations.
 Need to figure out the questions base on the examples.
 I will have to revist these exercises tomorrow

 ## Day 5 - 22nd June 2020
 Todays Progress: revisited exercises from yesterday and thank goodness the concepts are clear and somewhat easy to implement.
 Learned about implementing addLog instead of adding console.log() to every function.
-Adding Default Parameters to functions and Recursion
+Adding Default Parameters to functions, when the function is called with a single parameter, the parameter is assigned starting from the left hand side to the right.
+Recursion - a function that only needs to call itself.

-Thoughts:
+Thoughts: Default parameters is a familiar topic to me, so that was a breeze.
+Recursion is also straightforward but need a little more practice.
+So far so good.
+A few challenges and topics that needs revisiting.

 Tweet: [Here](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfCode%20Challenge%20starting%20today!%20Learn%20More%20and%20Join%20me!&url=https://100DaysOfCode.com&hashtags=100DaysOfCode)